FOR HIGH SCHOOL STUDENTS

 Updates to CSU policy:

-*November is typically the last test date for SDSU, Cal Poly SLO, East Bay and others.
 Check with your campus of choice for test deadlines and requirements.
-However, admissions for the Class of 2021 will be test-blind for the CSU system so SAT/ACT scores will not be considered for admissions purposes.
+However, admissions for the Class of 2021 and 2022 will be test-blind for the CSU system so SAT/ACT scores will not be considered for admissions purposes.
 They may be considered for course placement purposes.
-Classes of 2022 and younger: TBD.
+Classes of 2023 and younger: TBD.